Tracing: PFAS Downstream of Facilities

-What are the downstream fish tissue and surface water results below Converted Paper Manufacturing Facilities?
+What are the downstream fish tissue and surface water results below Converted Paper Manufacturing Facilities in Maine?

 This query begins by locating all Converted Paper Manufacturing Facilities from the FIO graph based on the NAICS code (naics:NAICS-IndustryGroup-3222).